serbotec/brevifolia-gatsby-forestry/content/posts/sunflower-sutra.md

 ---
 # “the mistery of the _bridge between the conscious and the unconscious_”

-Introduction

 Since the first school enrollment we learn to rationalize our thinking and to think as machines.
 We surrender ourself to noises, where we need to describe our act and thinking.
 Before acting, we must create an empathy and understanding to the sounds as a whole to encode the high volatile noises in the current world.

 Intuition is the state that bridges the sounds in the highly volatile ambiguous, complex and uncertain noises.

 What makes intuition special?

 Why are many not able to enter the bridge?